Tax Strategy·8 min read

 Spread large gains across calendar years

-If you're selling a business or large investment, structuring the sale across two calendar years can keep you under the $250,000 individual threshold and maintain the lower 50% inclusion rate.
+If you're selling a business or large investment, structuring the sale across two calendar years reduces single-year gains and maintains the most favourable inclusion rate — important if higher rates are ever legislated in future budgets.

 4. 4